-Note: Currently, E (in the disk address shown for M:GDG is a single bit).
-In the future Xerox may add disk packs which require 18-bits in order to represent the highest relative sector number.
-Therefore it is recommended that users utilize the following procedures (referenced via the SYSTEM UTS directive of Meta-Symbol) when referencing disk address fields.
+Note: Currently, E (in the disk address shown for M:GDG) is a single bit.
+In the future Xerox may add disk packs which require 18 bits in order to represent the highest relative sector number.
+Therefore it is recommended that users utilize the following procedures (referenced via the SYSTEM UTS directive of Meta-Symbol preceded by a DISCBPROC SET 1 directive) when referencing disk address fields.